amboton1/guess-the-distance-1/Tasks/01 - Distance calculation/readme.md

 ### Step 3 - write unit tests / specification
 Before writing the function for calculation, let's write a sort of specification what do we expect that function will do.
-We will do it by writing tests for the future calculation function.
+We will do that by writing tests for the future calculation function.
 This approach is so called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)

 You are free to choose any testing tool you want but I recommend [Jest](https://jestjs.io/docs/en/getting-started) as it is very easy to get started and